dortania/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 * Note: A 32GB drive is recommended, later versions of Sonoma and Sequoia cannot fit installer and patches to a 16GB disk.
 16GB drive may work for older versions.

+Before proceeding, please read the application and macOS installer creation requirements [from the FAQ.](https://dortania.github.io/OpenCore-Legacy-Patcher/FAQ.html#application-requirements) Newer macOS versions require you to be on a newer base OS before you can create an installer, due to requirements of Apple's `createinstallmedia` tool OCLP uses as its backbone.

 ## Downloading the installer